neuralmagic/deepsparse/logging-sdk/README.md

 If no `ManagerLogger` is passed to a `Pipeline`, then logging is disabled.

-[@DAMIAN] - how does it work with a multi-model engine?
+[@DAMIAN] - how does it work with a custom-pipeline + multi-model engine?

-[@DAMIAN] - how does it work with a custom pipeline?

-[@DAMIAN] - is system logging enabled or disabled if not passed a Manager Logger?

-[@DAMIAN] - how does Prometheus scape from the endpoint?

 For example, with the QA pipeline: